michaelnisi/skull/README.md

 # Skull - Swift SQLite

-Skull is a minimal [SQLite3](https://www.sqlite.org/) extension for Swift.
+**Skull** is a minimal [SQLite](https://www.sqlite.org/) interface for Swift.
 Its current build is configured as an iOS framework.
-To keep it simple, Skull is not thread-safe and leaves access serialization to the user.
+To keep it simple, **Skull** is not thread-safe and leaves access serialization to the user.
 A `Skull` instance caches its compiled SQL statements (prepared statements).

 [![Build Status](https://secure.travis-ci.org/michaelnisi/skull.svg)](http://travis-ci.org/michaelnisi/skull)